Give me a word, any word

 Sometimes, an entire English word is adopted into Chinese.
 The effect is a kind of sandwich language.
 It is quite common in Hong Kong.
 I hear it a lot in both daily lives and Hong Kong made movies.

 Chinese made English words

-It is interesting to learn that Chinese language has welcomed and transformed many words from other languages.
-However, the real genius of Chinese people goes beyond simply making some foreign words their own.
-There are, in fact, foreign looking words which are home made.
-For example the following words.
+It is good to know that Chinese language has welcomed and transformed many words from other languages.
+However, the real genius of Chinese people goes beyond that.